martinclason/Molecular-Dynamics-Project/docs/install.rst

 Using pip
 ^^^^^^^^^
-Pip could be used instead of conda but we have stuck with conda in this project.
+Pip could be used instead but conda has been used during development in this project.

 Install ASE:
 ::